• Email

 Jump to Recipe Print Recipe

 Thai basil chicken, or pad kra pao, is a classic Thai stir fry dish that is fragrant with the aroma of basil with an added kick from Thai chilis.
 It's a classic Thai dish loved by Thai locals and it's popularity has spread throughout the Western world as well.
-It's definitely delicious, but is thai basil chicken healthy?
+It's definitely delicious, but is Thai basil chicken healthy?

 Thai basil chicken can be a very healthy dish given that it predominantly consists of protein from the meat and eggs, carbs from the rice, making it a well-balanced nutritious meal.